sacherjj/CasperLabs/DEVELOPER.md

 #### Building node:

-  1. Go to node's root directory (it's where `build.sbt` file is located).
+  1. Go to the root directory of CasperLabs (where `build.sbt` file is located).
   2. Run `sbt -mem 5000 node/universal:stage`

 #### Building node's client:

-  1. Go to node's root directory (it's where `build.sbt` file is located).
+  1. Go to the root directory of CasperLabs (where `build.sbt` file is located).
   2. Run `sbt -mem 5000 client/universal:stage`

 #### Building Execution Engine: